DH-Center-Tuebingen/Spacialist/INSTALL.md

 MIX_APP_PATH=
 ```

+#### Send Mails
+If you want to send mails to your users (e.g. password reset), you have to adjust the `MAIL_*` settings to match a smtp server from where you can send mails.

 ### Configure JavaScript
 Spacialist is based on several JavaScript libraries, which are bundled using Webpack (configuration is done using Laravel Mix, a webpack-wrapper for Laravel).
 Only the zipped releases contain the already bundled JavaScript libraries.
 All other users have to run webpack to bundle these libraries.